The supporting tissues around your teeth are precious: take care of them

 There are several stages in the development of gum disease.

-The first stage is gingivitis.
-This affects only the gums and is characterised by inflammation: the gums are bleeding, red and swollen.
+- The initial stage is gingivitis.
+It affects only the gums and is characterised by inflammation: the gums bleed, are red and swollen.

-If gingivitis is left untreated, it can spread to the bone.
-Your teeth are surrounded by bone that anchors them to the jaw.
-If nothing is done, the bone, ligaments and all the other tissue that support and surround your teeth are gradually destroyed, which can lead to the loss of one or several teeth.
-This is known as periodontal disease.
+- If left untreated, the bone, ligaments and all the other tissues that support and surround your teeth will gradually be destroyed and may lead to the loss of one or more teeth.
+This is called periodontitis.